adam-cowley/adam-cowley.github.io/src/content/posts/til-quick-cypher-counts.md

 - cypher
 ---

-I'm a little late to the party on this one, but since the around the *5.6 release* of Neo4j, you are now able to  [Cypher Subqueries Neo4j *5.0*](https://neo4j.com/docs/getting-started/cypher-intro/subqueries/)

-there has been a quicker way to get counts of nodes and relationships in Neo4j.
+I'm a little late to the party on this one, but since the around the *5.6 release* of Neo4j, you are now able to use [Cypher Subqueries Neo4j *5.0*](https://neo4j.com/docs/getting-started/cypher-intro/subqueries/) to get node and relationship counts from the count store in Neo4j.

-I've been stuck using the old way for a while:
+For as long as I can remember, I have been writing the following Cypher statement to get a count of nodes with a label.

 ```cypher
 MATCH (p:Person) RETURN count(p) AS count